 Our primary functional currency is the U.S. dollar, which also serves as our reporting currency.
 Our foreign entities translate their monetary assets and liabilities, denominated in foreign currencies, at fiscal year-end exchange rates while non-monetary assets and liabilities, denominated in foreign currencies, are translated at historical rates.
 Income and expense accounts, denominated in foreign currencies, are translated at the average rates in effect during the year, except for depreciation which was translated at historical rates.
-Unrealized foreign currency gains and losses relating to the translation of foreign entities' assets, liabilities, income, and expense are included in Other, net in the accompanying Consolidated Statements of Income, in the period incurred.
+Unrealized foreign currency gains and losses relating to the translation of foreign entities' assets, liabilities, income, and expense are included in other, net in the accompanying consolidated statements of income, in the period incurred.
 Some of our aviation fuel purchases are denominated in local currency.
-Realized foreign currency exchange gains and losses on transactions are included in Other, net in the accompanying table identifies the unrealized and realized foreign currency gains and losses included in Other, net in the accompanying table identifies the unrealized and realized foreign currency gains and losses included in Other, net in the accompanying Consolidated Statements of Income, in the period incurrency gains and losses included in Other, net in the accompanying Consolidated Statements of Income, in the period incurrency gains and losses included in Other, net in the accompanying Consolidated Statements of Income.
+Realized foreign currency exchange gains and losses on transactions are included in other, net in the accompanying consolidated statements of and realized foreign currency gains and losses included in other, net in the accompanying consolidated statements of income, in the period incurred gains and losses on transactions are included in other, net in the accompanying consolidated statements of income, in the period incurrency gains and losses included in other, net in the accompanying consolidated statements of income, in the period incurrency gains and losses included in other, net in the accompanying consolidated statements of income (in thousands):

-For the For the Year ended December 31, For the ne Months ended rember 31, 2004 2003 2002 2002 (unaudited) Unrealized foreign currency losses, net \$(542) \$(592) \$ (1,177) \$ (1,234)

-Realized foreign currency (losses) gains, net \$ (84) \$ 70 \$ (519) \$ (364)
+For th e Year ended D ecember 31, Nine e or the Months ended ember 31, 2004 2003 2003 2002 2002 (Unaudited) Unrealized foreign currency losses, net \$ (542) \$ (592) \$ (1,177) \$ (1,234) Realized foreign currency (losses) gains, net \$ (84) \$ 70 \$ (519) \$ (364)